Cunha-Renato/vmm/README.md

 # VMM

 `vmm` is a Rust crate that provides a collection of types and utilities for mathematical operations, specifically tailored for vectors and matrices.
-The library is designed to be generic, allowing users to work with vectors and matrices of different dimensions and element types.
+The library is designed to be generic, allowing users to work with vectors and square matrices of different dimensions and element types.

 ## Features